IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 #### Receiver Instructions

  1. Create a database from the secure share that the sender provided access to.
- 2. Create a new table `RECEIVED_AUDIENCE_WITH_UID2`.
+ 2. Create a new table named `RECEIVED_AUDIENCE_WITH_UID2`.
- 3. Decrypt tokens from the shared `AUDIENCE_WITH_UID2_TOKENS` table and store the result into the `RECEIVED_AUDIENCE_WITH_UID2` table.
+ 3. Decrypt tokens from the shared `AUDIENCE_WITH_UID2_TOKENS` table and store the result in the `RECEIVED_AUDIENCE_WITH_UID2` table.
 For example, the following query could be used to achieve this:
     ```
     insert into RECEIVED_AUDIENCE_WITH_UID2
       select a.ID, b.UID2, CASE WHEN b.UID2 IS NULL THEN 'DECRYPT_FAILED' ELSE b.DECRYPTION_STATUS END as DECRYPTION_STATUS